Robust Collaborative Learning of Patch-level and Image-level Annotations for Diabetic Retinopathy Grading from Fundus Image: Experimental Results

-To train the final framework in an end-to-end manner, the gradients are {\bf only} back-propagated from the shortcut to fine-tune the lesion attention generator.
+{\bf Training details:} The lesion attention generator is pre-trained with the patches from {\em IDRid dataset}.
+To train the final framework in an end-to-end manner, the gradients are {\bf only} back-propagated from the {\em abnormal} shortcut to fine-tune the lesion attention generator.
 The grade information from the shortcut can be more directly transmitted through the shortcut than from the {\bf deep} grading net.

+The training procedure consists of $100$ epochs with four Nvidia P40 GPU, and the batch size is $32$.
+To tune the learning rate, we utilized warmup strategy from 0 to 5e-2 in the first 5 epochs, then applied cosine decay in the remaining epochs.
+The code of the proposed algorithm is publicly available with the {\em PaddlePaddle deep learning platform}\footnote{https://github.com/PaddlePaddle/Paddle}.
+Given a $1024 \times 1024$ image, the inference time of our entire framework is 0.028 seconds per image with a single P40 GPU card.

-{\bf Evaluation Metrics:} For five-grades classification, we use {\em Cohen Kappa values} which is a commonly used metric to measure the agreement between the predictions and the reference grades.
+{\bf Evaluation Metrics:} For multi-grades classification, we use {\em Cohen Kappa values} which is a commonly used metric to measure the agreement between the predictions and the reference grades.
 Kappa values vary between $0$ (random agreement between raters) and $1$ (complete agreement between raters) \cite{cohenKappa}.
 For the binary classification, we evaluate with AUC (area under the ROC curve) metric.